spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/80-deploy-k8s-cluster.md

 You can find the list and the explanation of all the parameters in [Node Pool page](https://docs.spectrocloud.com/clusters/cluster-management/node-pool).

 Among the multiple configuration you can set, be sure to consider:
-- *Number of nodes in the pool* to set the right amount of nodes that compose the pool of either the master or worker nodes.
-For the tutorial we set 1 for the master pool and 2 for the worker pool
+- **Number of nodes in the pool** - Used to set the right amount of nodes that make up the pool of either the master or worker nodes.
+Set the count to one for the master pool and two for the worker pool.

-- *Allow worker capability* to allow the master node also to accept workloads.
+- **Allow worker capability** - This option allows the master node also to accept workloads.
+This is useful when spot instances are used as worker nodes.
+You can check this box if you want to.

-- *Instance Type* to select the amount of resources each node must have.
-Each instance type shows the amount of CPU, RAM and the hourly cost of the instance.
+- **Instance Type** - Select the compute type for the node pool.
+Each instance type displays the amount of CPU, RAM, and hourly cost of the instance.
+Select **Standard_A8_v2**.

-- *Availability zones* to use within the Region selected in the *Cluster config* section.
+- **Managed disk** - Used to select the storage class.
+Select **Standard LRS** and set the disk size to **60**.

+- **Availability zones** -  Used to specify the availability zones the node pool can place nodes.
+Pick one availability zone.

 ![palette clusters nodes configuration](/tutorials/deploy-clusters/azure/clusters_public-cloud_deploy-k8s-cluster_cluster_nodes_config.png)